Home » Brussels’ Belle Époque: Discover the Fin-de-Siècle Museum

 'Le Ruisseau' (The Stream) triptych by Léon Frédéric at the Musée Fin de Siecle in Brussels

-Overall, the museum exhibits work by more than 30 artists of the visual arts, such as George Minne, Leon Spilliaert, James Ensor, Constantin Meunier and Fernand Khnopff, as well as writers, architects, poets and musicians, including Victor Horta, Octave Maus and Henry van de Velde.
-The artists exhibited are mainly Belgian, but at the Musée Fin-de-Siècle in Brussels, you can also see some works by international artists, including Vincent van Gogh, Paul Gaugin and Georges Seurat.
+Overall, the museum exhibits works by more than 30 visual artists, such as Georges Minne, Léon Spilliaert, James Ensor, Constantin Meunier and Fernand Khnopff, as well as writers, architects, poets and musicians, including Victor Horta, Octave Maus and Henry van de Velde.
+The artists exhibited are mainly Belgian, but at the Musée Fin-de-Siècle in Brussels, you can also see some works by international artists, including Vincent van Gogh, Paul Gauguin and Georges Seurat.

 Brussels Fin de Siecle Museum exhibition with statue and paintings